starling021/ehtools/README.md

 # About Ehtools Framework

-    INFO: Wi-Fi tools keep getting more and more accessible to beginners, and the Ehtools Framework is a framework of serious penetration tools that can be explored easily from within it.
+    Wi-Fi tools keep getting more and more accessible to beginners, and the Ehtools Framework is a framework of serious penetration tools that can be explored easily from within it.
 This powerful and simple tool can be used for everything from installing new add-ons to grabbing a WPA handshake in a matter of seconds.
 Plus, it's easy to install, set up, and utilize.